 A couple of weeks ago, I wrote a blog that answered a question I was asked after I gave a copywriting talk – how long does a web page need to be?
 You can read my answer here.
 The question got me thinking about the wider subject of putting together a website and how you make sure you end up with something that will meet your objectives.
-Coincidentally, a web developer colleague of mine, Grant Smith of Transition Graphics, recently wrote a blog that outlines his approach to the subject.
+Coincidentally, a web developer colleague of mine, Grant Smith of Transition Creative, recently wrote a blog that outlines his approach to the subject.
 You can read an extract from the blog below.
-And you can read his full blog here.

 At Transition Creative, we follow a strict process – mainly because it has never failed us, and consistently delivers us happy clients with solutions that are right for them.